-- Fill in all sections on the top of the page on every page you use. - Before you come to class: - List all chemicals you will be using in the lab in your notebook.
-Include the chemical name, the chemical formula, and the CAS number. - Copy the reaction scheme - Make a table showing the physical properties of the reagents - Outline the experimental procedure, objectives and safety in your laboratory notebook.
+- Number the pages and create a Table of Contents on the first page with the title of the experiment and page number. - Before you come to the lab period: - List all chemicals you will be using in the lab in your notebook.
+Include the chemical name, the chemical formula, and the CAS number. - Copy the reaction scheme - Make a table showing the physical properties of the reagents - o Outline the experimental procedure, objectives and safety in your laboratory notebook.

-The instructor will verify and initial this entry and your Lab Manual at the beginning of each class.
-Failure to complete the list and provide your lab manual will result in a maximum of 10-point penalty.
+The instructor will check your lab notebook and your lab manual at the beginning of each class.
+Failure to comply will result in a 2-point penalty per experiment.